 The “screens are bad” campaign has left many of us feeling empty-handed and guilty when it comes to keeping our kids busy at home and on the go.

-In the year 2020, your kids might be getting part or most of their education on a screen.
+In the last few years, your kids might be getting part or most of their education on a screen.

 For years, I’ve felt like I’m walking the line between becoming a slave to managing screen time, and wanting to ban screens for life!